banr1/forked-react-notion-x/readme.md

 ## Private Pages

 You may optionally pass an `authToken` and `activeUser` to the API if you want to access private Notion pages.
 Both can be retrieved from your web browser.
-Once you are viewing your workpace, open your Development Tools > Application > Cookie > and Copy the `token_v2` and `notion_user_id`.
+Once you are viewing your workspace, open your Development Tools > Application > Cookie > and Copy the `token_v2` and `notion_user_id`.
 Respectively, activeUser: notion_user_id, authToken: token_v2.

 We recommend storing these as environment variables and passing them into the `NotionAPI` constructor as follows: